haampie/FastTranspose.jl/readme.md

 It's a recursive cache-oblivious algorithm, with a kernel that exploits AVX2.

+Currently single-threaded, outperforms single-threaded MKL (truth it does not parallelize well, because it's memory-bound).

 Install using `] add https://github.com/haampie/FastTranspose.jl.git` in the REPL.

 ## Example 1: Matrices of size 4096 x 4096